wasi-gfx/wasi-gfx-runtime/README.md

 Maybe y'all will tell me that separating them is a stupid idea, in which case I'll bow down and build a time machine fueled by pure awkwardness, traveling back to the moment before I even suggested this.

 #### Potential use cases where canvas might make sense without webgpu include:
-- Vulken, if it ever becomes truly cross platform.
+- Vulkan, if it ever becomes truly cross platform.
 - OpenGL might make sense for some use cases.
 - Future gpu api's that will almost certainly come eventually.
 - Using simple arrays as buffers for simple drawings, especially useful in embedded.
 E.g. https://github.com/rust-windowing/softbuffer.
 See later section tackling this.